 - Our Dragons Are Different: A classic Western Dragon, and the only real dragon in Dark Souls II.
 The rest, like the Guardian Dragon, are wyverns that are the lesser spawn of the Ancient Dragons.
-Dialogue with Nashandra and Shalquoir imply that this Ancient Dragon is actually a fake, and that the only real one is already dead, its corpse hanging atop the arena where you fought the Duke's Dear Freja boss room.
+Dialogue with Nashandra and Shalquoir imply that this Ancient Dragon is actually a fake, seemingly reinforced by the fact that you get the Ancient Dragon Soul from the memory of the dragon corpse in the Duke's Dear Freja boss room.
 Two things make this unlikely: one, the description of the Ancient Dragon Soul clearly states that it belongs to a being waiting atop a shrine, and two, both comments are on the Ancient Dragon actually being a false deity, with Nashandra even calling it that.

 - Parental Substitute: It's revealed in the Aerie that the Emerald Herald was raised by the Ancient Dragon, and the wyverns of the Dragon Aerie.
 Possibly part of why she's been helping you kill King Vendrick, and every other member of the human kingdom that remains...

 - Physical God: What it has been elevated to according to the lore, and it's by far the most powerful being you will ever encounter in Dark Souls II.
 It even has an unnecessarily massive shrine erected in its honour!

 - Reclining Reigner: As far as dragons can recline, at least.
 It sits comfortably on all fours when you first meet it, and only gets up once you've attacked it too many times.

 - Red Eyes, Take Warning: Normally you wouldn't see them since you're so far away from its face.
 But when you provoke it into fighting you...